miso25/fonteo/README.md

 Use events 'letterIn' and 'letterOut' for adding custom animation to your text.
 See the [jsFiddle example](https://jsfiddle.net/miso25/3kk9m9qx/5/)

 # Options
-A complete listing of the options that can be passed to the method is below.
+A complete listing of all options applicable for this plugin.

 Option | Data Attribute | Data type | Default | Description
 ----|------|----|----|----